Humanities & NGOs Jobs

 Youth Employment & Skills Officer.
 (3 positions)

-Openings: 3 positions Location: Nairobi – Zimmerman (Mirema Dr / Kahawa West edge) Overview: Our client is looking for Youth Employment Officers to connect beneficiaries to apprenticeships, short courses, and entry-level jobs.
-You’ll screen candidates, run soft-skills bootcamps, and broker placements with MSMEs.
-The role is target-driven but people-first.
+Openings: 3 positions Location: Nairobi – Zimmerman (Mirema Dr / Kahawa West edge) Overview: Connecting young talent to meaningful work is more than a placement game; it’s about opening doors that last.
+You’ll be the bridge between ambitious youth and apprenticeships, entry-level jobs, and practical short courses, making sure candidates are ready, confident, and informed.
+Screening, mentoring, and mapping their aspirations are just as important as filling positions.
+In this role, our client counts on you to keep programs human-centered while hitting targets.
+You’ll run soft-skills bootcamps that genuinely prepare participants for the workplace, and maintain strong, ongoing relationships with MSMEs to ensure placements stick.
+Tracking outcomes isn’t just about numbers, it’s about measuring real impact and improving the program over time.
+Expect to wear many hats: trainer, coach, liaison, and advocate.
+From coordinating with employers to troubleshooting retention issues, your work ensures young people don’t just land a role, they thrive in it.
+If you’re energized by seeing someone’s career spark to life and can balance empathy with performance, this is your stage.
 Key Responsibilities: - Recruit and screen youth; map interests and barriers. - Deliver job-readiness training; coordinate short courses. - Secure internships/apprenticeships; track placement retention. - Maintain employer relationships and feedback loops. - Report outcomes and lessons for program pivots.
 Education & Experience: - BA Social Sciences/HR/Business; 2–4 yrs youth employment programs.
 Skills & Tools: - Coaching, employer outreach, spreadsheets/CRM, facilitation.
 KPIs: - Placement rate, 90-day retention, employer satisfaction, cost per placement.
 Compensation (Kenya): KES 85,000–140,000 + placement incentives.
 Figures are client estimates and vary with outcomes.
 Benefits: - Medical, phone/data, transport allowance.
 Growth Path: - Senior Officer → Youth Employment Coordinator → Program Manager (Livelihoods).
 Ideal promotion cycle.

 K sh 85,000 – 140,000 gross / month